 It is important to remember that a roaming cat or dog is potentially in danger or could have been the cause of an accident.
 Even if the animal has escaped or run away, it can be stressed when surrounded by unfamiliar scents, prompting it to reckless behaviour, like crossing roads.
 It is then important to rescue the pet and report it to your local authorities.

-Remember that it is a legal requirement to report a stray animal to the authorities and failing to do so could lead you to being accused of theft.
+Remember that it is a legal requirement to report a stray animal to the authorities and failing to do so could lead you to be accused of theft.

 If the animal is injured, you should report it to your local council as well as the RSPCA (in England and Wales).

 It is important to contact your local council or dog warden as soon as possible.
-You should find the dog warden’s information and phone number through the Environmental Health Department of your local council.
+You should find the dog warden’s information and phone number through the Environmental Health Department of your local council or through the Animal Wardens' website.
 As mentioned previously, the local dog warden is legally responsible for any strays, so they should be notified first.
 The warden must hold onto a stray animal for 7 days before they can rehome them or pass them onto a rehoming organisation.

 You can also check the DogLost website, which specialises in finding and reporting lost and found dogs.
 You can register on their website and report a dog you have found and the DogLost team will get into contact with the owners to get reunited with their pets.

 By using a website, you are guaranteed to work with professional research teams.

 Facebook is also a great place to publish a post about a missing pet as it is full of missing animal groups.
 You will find many Internet users on these groups who are sensitive to the animal cause.
 Groups like Lost and Found Pets UK or London, UK – Lost Dogs, Cats & Pets are great resources as they are quicker alternatives to websites and can reach a wider audience.
 You can also publish a photo on your profile and ask your friends to share it widely.